ramimasri/ramimasri.github.io/README.md

 ## Research Interests
 -  **Mathematical modeling** with applications to the life sciences: Coupled mutli-dimensional models for networks embedded in domains
--  **Numerical analysis of approximations to various PDES**: Discontinous Galerkin methods applied to the incompressible Navier-Stokes equations, Cahn–Hilliard–Navier–Stokes system, and elliptic problems with a Dirac line source; Neural network approximations
+-  **Analysis of numerical methods for various PDES**: Discontinous Galerkin methods applied to the incompressible Navier-Stokes equations, Cahn–Hilliard–Navier–Stokes system, and elliptic problems with a Dirac line source; Neural network approximations

 ## Preprints
 1. [**Discontinuous Galerkin methods for 3D-1D systems**](https://arxiv.org/abs/2312.16565) <br />